artsy/eigen/docs/preferred_practices.md

 # :world_map: Preferred Practices

-This is a living document, expected to be updated regularly, a broad overview of the history and how we prefere to do things on eigen.
+This is a living document, expected to be updated regularly, with a broad overview of the history and how we prefere to do things on eigen.
 Here you can find links to the tools we use, examples, pull requests with interesting discussions & blog posts.

 ## Contents